rpokrovskij/opencover4vs.ps1/README.md

 Works with Classic and Core frameworks (NUnit and xUnit Test projects).
 Windows only (not Linux).

 HOW TO START
-1. Install OpenCover and ReportGenerator as NUGET packages to one of your test projects (we need them to appear in packages folder).
+1. Install OpenCover and ReportGenerator as NUGET packages to one of your test projects (we need them to appear in 'packages' folder).

 2. Put script to the solution's root folder.